nevrome/LanguageToolR/README.md

 `LanguageToolR` provides a wrapper for the [LanguageTool CLI tool](http://wiki.languagetool.org/command-line-options) for spelling, grammar and language checking.
 The wrapper provides all current options of the command line tool.

-I'm not part of the LanguageTool team.
+:heavy_exclamation_mark: I'm not part of the LanguageTool team.
 This is an unofficial interface.

+:heavy_exclamation_mark: The package currently only works on Unix-like systems.

 ## Installation